otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 there in storage.
 Only the publisher can send this message.

 ```
-Message ID (BYTE)
+Message type (BYTE)
-  This message has ID 0x05.
+  This message has type 0x05.

+Sender's instance tag (INT)
+  The instance tag of the person sending this message.
 ```

 #### Storage Status Message